apache/beam/beam-site/documentation/io/testing.md

 ### Goals {#goals}

 *   Validate the correctness of the code in your I/O transform.
 *   Validate that the I/O transform works correctly when used in concert with reference implementations of the data store it connects with (where "reference implementation" means a fake or in-memory version).
-*   Be able to run quickly (< 1 sec) and need only one machine, with a reasonably small memory/disk footprint and no non-local network access (preferably none at all).
+*   Be able to run quickly and need only one machine, with a reasonably small memory/disk footprint and no non-local network access (preferably none at all).
+Aim for tests than run within several seconds - anything above 20 seconds should be discussed with the beam dev mailing list.
 *   Validate that the I/O transform can handle network failures.

 ### Non-goals

 *   Test problems in the external data store - this can lead to extremely complicated tests.